digsrc/cawt/trunk/Readme.txt

 CAWT is a high-level Tcl interface for scripting Microsoft Windows® applications having a COM interface.
 It uses Twapi for automation via the COM interface.
-Currently packages for Microsoft Excel, Word, PowerPoint and Internet Explorer, MathWorks Matlab and Google Earth are available.
+Currently packages for Microsoft Excel, Word, PowerPoint, Outlook and Internet Explorer, MathWorks Matlab and Google Earth are available.

 CAWT sources are available at https://sourceforge.net/projects/cawt/